Authored by the expert who managed and guided the team behind the Peru Property Pack

 Is for-sale inventory shrinking in Peru as of 2026?

-As of early 2026, for-sale inventory in Lima's formal housing market appears to be shrinking, with industry reports noting that strong sales in 2025 combined with fewer new project launches has tightened available supply.
+As of early 2026, for-sale inventory in Lima's formal new-home market appears to be shrinking relative to demand, with CAPECO noting a record pace of sales in 2025 alongside a fall in new projects entering the development pipeline.

 Are homes selling faster in Peru as of 2026?